cran/dropout/README.md

 The `dropout` package offers robust tools for dropout analysis in survey data.
 It helps you identify and handle incomplete responses effectively to ensure the quality of your research findings.

+## Issues & Support

+If you encounter any issues with the software, please report them in the GitHub Repository within the Issues section https://github.com/hendr1km/dropout/issues.
+This will help to identify and address problems more efficiently.
+If you wish to contribute to the software please use a pull request.
+Additionally, if you require support with the software or have any related inquiries, please feel free to contact me at hendrik.mann@uni-wuppertal.de.
+Your feedback and questions are valuable for the future development of the package.

 ## Installation

 You can install the development version of `dropout` from GitHub using the following command: